ctkelley/MultiPrecisionArrays.jl/README.md

   - [Interprecision Transfers in Iterative Refinement: Making Half Precision on Desktops Less Painful](Publications_and_Presentations/MPArrays_XSDK-MULTIPRECISION_June_15.pdf).
 - __Newton's method in three precisions:__ If you do iterative refinement well, you can make half precision work far better than it did in (KEL22a).

-## What is iterative refinement?

-One example is a struct with a Float64 array A and Float32.(A).
-To do factor/solve you factor the Float32 array and solve with iterative refinement.

-I have this working to the point where ```\``` does the right thing.

 ## Funding